Step 2: Post three 18-hole rounds or six 9-hole rounds.

 How many scores does it take to establish a Handicap Index?

-A player needs a minimum of five 18-hole scores to calculate a Handicap Index (or 10 nine-hole scores).
+A player needs a minimum of three 18-hole scores to calculate a Handicap Index (or six 9-hole scores).
 See “How is a Handicap Index Calculated?” below for more details.

 I just joined a club and have 18-hole scores in my scoring record but my handicap shows NH.
 Why?

-I didn’t get my latest eRevision (bi-monthly email with updated Handicap information).
+I didn’t get my latest Handicap Index Update the morning after posting a score.
 What do I do?

 I have an incorrect score in my record.
 How do I fix it?